bblodfon/useful-doc/ideas_phd.md

 - play with form of the boolean equations
 - others ???

-**As a first step I want to support BioLQM in pipeline and compare it to full BNReduction script.**

 Other things that can be done:
 - support BNReduction data format by [Veliz-Cuba](https://doi.org/10.1186/1471-2105-15-221) in BioLQM